 Dr. Kim Fries (1956 – 2011) was one of those rare individuals who combined efficiency with humor and grace.
 She became involved in NEERO by contributing her research to the annual conference, first as a Boston College doctoral candidate in 2000 and over the next years as an assistant and associate professor of education at the University of New Hampshire.
-As a former teacher and then a professor, Kim possessed enormous expertise and experience with both higher education and K-12 practice.
-This kind of perspective on theory-practice relationships was sought after by school practitioners, academic scholars and government policy makers during her too short career.
+As a former teacher and then a professor, Kim possessed enormous expertise and experience with higher education and K-12 practice.
+This kind of perspective on theory-practice relationships was sought after by school practitioners, academic scholars, and government policymakers during her too-short career.

 Kim began teaching at the elementary level but subsequently taught at all grade levels, K-12.
 She received both a bachelor’s degree and a Master’s degree from the University of South Florida, a C.A.S. from Harvard University, and a doctorate from Boston College.
-She joined the faculty in the Department of Education at the University of New Hampshire in 2002 where she taught courses in their Teacher Education Program and their Teacher Leadership Program.
+She joined the Department of Education faculty at the University of New Hampshire in 2002, where she taught courses in their Teacher Education Program and their Teacher Leadership Program.

-As a NEERO Board member for over eight years, Kim remained a steady mentor for all involved in the organization with her calm, focused and generous spirit.
-As president she made a significant impact by strengthening the infrastructure of the Board and the organization as a whole.
+As a NEERO Board member for over eight years, Kim remained a steady mentor for all of the organization with her calm, focused, and generous spirit.
+As president, she made a significant impact by strengthening the Board's infrastructure and the organization as a whole.
 This included: directing the first major review and revision of the bylaws and standing rules in decades, initiating the process that led to the re-incorporation of NEERO, and formalizing the awards committees and review process.
-Looking back to the past and forward to the future she proposed the expansion of the Board to include the positions of Historian and Webmaster.
-After completing her term as Past President, she continued to serve the Board in the new position of Parliamentarian.
+Looking back to the past and forward to the future, she proposed expanding the board to include the positions of Historian and Webmaster.
+After completing her term as Past President, she continued to serve the Board in the new Parliamentarian position.